-University of Oregon Policy IV.06.02 INFORMATION ASSET CLASSIFICATION & MANAGEMENT Page 3 of 6
+University of Oregon Policy IV.06.02 INFORMATION ASSET CLASSIFICATION & MANAGEMENT Page 3 of 5

-Proposed redline - May 2019
+Proposed (Clean) - April 2019

-- Assigning data classification levels in accordance with this policy and associated procedures. - Collaborating with the CISO in identifying and implementing appropriate administrative and technical safeguards outlined in the UO Minimum Information Security Controls Standard, for protecting information assets (see Related Resources, below). - Collaborating with the CISO in communicating and providing education on the required safeguards for data to authorized users and Data Custodians. - Authorizing access, both logical and physical, only to authorized individuals who have a business need - as defined by law and university policies - to access specific data or other information assets. - Authorizing remote access to information assets to only authorized individuals who have a business need as defined by law and university policies to access through a secured system approved by the Chief Information Security Officer.
+- Collaborating with the CISO in identifying and implementing appropriate administrative and technical safeguards outlined in the UO Minimum Information Security Conrols Standard, for protecting information assets (see Related Resources, below). - Communicating and providing education on the required safeguards for data to authorized users and Data Custodians. - Authorizing access, both logical and physical, only to authorized individuals who have a business need - as defined by law and university policies - to access specific data or other information assets. - Authorizing remote access to information assets to only authorized individuals who have a business need as defined by law and university policies to access through a secured system approved by the Chief Information Security Officer.

-In cases where multiple Data Stewards collect and maintain the same data elements, the Data Stewards must work together, in collaboration with the CISO, to apply the UO Minimum Information Security Controls.
+In cases where multiple Data Stewards collect and maintain the same data elements, the Data Stewards must work together, in collaboration with the CISO, to apply the UO Minium Information Security Controls.